facebook/react-native-website/website/blog/2024-10-23-the-new-architecture-is-here.md

 });
 ```

-In the New Architecture, you can make synchronous calls to native:
+In the New Architecture, you can make synchronous calls to native functions:

 ```ts
 // ✅ Sync response from Native Module